 Human vs. AI Perceptual Alignment

-The increasing use of AI to interpret visual data rests on a fundamental assumption: that these models perceive charts and figures in a way that aligns with human expertise.
-But is this assumption valid?
-This research investigates that question, exploring whether the emergent perceptual abilities of Vision-Language Models are consistent with the nuanced judgments of human experts.
+The increasing use of AI to interpret visual data rests on a key assumption: that models “see” charts and figures in ways that match human expertise.
+This study tests that assumption by comparing Vision-Language Model outputs with expert annotations.

-To explore this, we designed a systematic evaluation, comparing the classifications of 13 state-of-the-art models against a ground truth of expert annotations on a curated set of scientific visualizations.
+To explore this, we designed a systematic evaluation, comparing the classifications of 13 models against a ground truth of expert annotations on a labeled set of scientific visualizations.
 The focus was on pure visual categorization—assessing a model’s ability to identify a visualization’s purpose, encoding, and dimensionality without any textual context.
-The engineering behind the study was designed for rigor and reproducibility, using a multi-provider setup with tools like LangChain to ensure a broad and fair comparison.
+The engineering behind the study was designed for rigor and reproducibility, using a multi-provider setup with tools like LangChain to ensure a broad comparison.

-The goal of this work is not to crown a superior model, but to provide a measured, quantitative view of the alignment gap between human and machine perception.
-The results offer a fine-grained analysis of where current models succeed and, more critically, where they diverge from human consensus, highlighting specific weaknesses in interpreting complex visual encodings.
-This research, accepted at IEEE VIS 2025 contributes to a more grounded understanding of the capabilities and limitations of AI in the critical domain of visual data analysis.
+The goal is not to crown a “best” model, but to provide a measured, quantitative view of the alignment gap.
+The results show where current models agree with human consensus and where they reliably diverge, including specific failure modes on complex encodings.
+This research, accepted at IEEE VIS 2025, contributes evidence about current capabilities and limitations in visual data analysis.

 Stack